juju/juju/doc/high_availability.md

 ### Voting

-A voting member of the replicaset is a one that has a say on which member is master.
+A voting member of the replicaset is a one that has a say in which member is master.

 A non-voting member is just a storage backup.